prawee/yii2-widgets/README.md

 Update
 ------
+2015-08-23 update how to installation with default version.
 2015-04-21 update document without 1.0 version that just keep how to using current version only.
 2014-11-27 added indicator.gif and set $modalContent is null before load content.